ryanrodemoyer/git-evangelism/outline.md

 * Survey
 * Brief history of Git
     * Creator
-    * Why it was created
+    * Why Git was created
     * Revolutionized open source
 * TFS Painpoints (mine)
     * see bottom of doc